intel/virtual-storage-manager/INSTALL.md

     ls -al /dev/disk/by-path/* | grep sdb | awk '{print $9,$11}'
     /dev/disk/by-path/pci-0000:00:0c.0-virtio-pci-virtio3 ../../sdb

 Then replace the /dev/sdb with `/dev/disk/by-path/pci-0000:00:0c.0-virtio-pci-virtio3` in `/etc/manifest/server.manifest` file.
-Also do this steps for all the other disks listed in this file.
+Also do these steps for all the other disks listed in this file.

-**Warning** It may cause error when you add a disk withou by-path.
-So, If you can not find the by-path for a normal disk, you'd better not to used.
+**Warning** It may cause an error when you add a disk without by-path.
+So, If you can not find the by-path for a normal disk, you should not use it.
 Or if you use it to create cluster, when it fails, please delete from `/etc/manifest/server.manifest` file.

-After that the disk list maybe changed to as below:
+After that the disk list may be changed to as below:

     [10krpm_sas]
     #format [sas_device]  [journal_device]